-Peg placement involves the insertion of a feeding tube through the abdominal wall into the stomach during an upper endoscopy.
+Percutaneous endoscopic gastrostomy (PEG) tube placement involves the insertion of a feeding tube through the abdominal wall into the stomach during an upper endoscopy.
 A small incision is made on the left side of the abdomen, and then a small, flexible, hollow tube (catheter) with a balloon or flared tip is inserted through the stomach.
-PEG placement is also known as, gastrostomy tube insertion, g-tube insertion, stomach tube insertion and percutaneous endoscopic gastrostomy (PEG) tube insertion.
+PEG tube placement is also known as gastrostomy tube insertion, g-tube insertion, stomach tube insertion and percutaneous endoscopic gastrostomy (PEG) tube insertion.

 Gastrostomy tubes may be needed temporarily or permanently.
-Your physician may recommended gastrostomy tube insertion for:
+Your physician may recommended PEG tube placement for:

 - Birth defects of the mouth, esophagus or stomach (esophageal atresia or tracheoesophageal fistula)

 - Malnourished patients who cannot take enough food by mouth to maintain their nutrition

 - No food or liquids (this includes water) minimally 6 hours prior to the procedure.

 - You may also have diet and/or medication restrictions the week prior to the exam.
 Please refer to your physician for detailed instructions.

 - Plan to have someone you know drive you home.
 Since the procedure is usually performed with intravenous sedation, you will be instructed to not drive a car or return to work until the next day.

 - Contact the physician and inform him or her of any special needs, medical conditions, latex allergy or current medications you are taking.